|

 Hentmirë had begun to suspect that the water was improving

-her vision, but she still screwed up her eyes to get a better
+her eyesight, but she still screwed up her eyes to get a better

 look.
 "Captain, come over here, quickly.
 Those two menthe